 Educational OpportunitiesThere is only one nurse anesthesia program in North Dakota, located at the University of North Dakota in Grand Forks.
-This program has been at the Masters Degree level since 1987.
+This accredited nine-semester program offers a Doctor of Nursing Practice (DNP) degree.

 Admission to nurse anesthesia programs is highly competitive and only the top applicants in the nursing field are chosen.
 Nurse Anesthesia education programs include classroom and clinical experiences.
 The classroom curriculum emphasizes anatomy, physiology, pathophysiology, biochemistry, chemistry, physics and pharmacology as they relate to anesthesia.
 The clinical component provides experience in all anesthesia techniques and procedures for all types of surgery and obstetrics.
 Many anesthesia programs in the country train CRNAs and physician anesthesia providers side by side.